-Regulation 46: A worker must, so far as reasonably able, wear the PPE in accordance with any information, training or reasonable instruction.
+A worker must, so far as reasonably able, use or wear the PPE in accordance with any information, training or reasonable instruction and must not intentionally misuse or damage the equipment.

-In most circumstances, PPE should not be relied on to control risk.
+In most circumstances, PPE should not be relied as a control measure.
 It should be used only as a last resort when all other reasonably practicable control measures have been used and the risk has not been eliminated, or as interim protection until higher level controls are implemented.
-There may also be situations when the use of other controls is not practicable.